 The Carlson Law Firm Can Help

 Reports of human trafficking have come from all 50 states and the District of Columbia.
 Although there are plenty of resources available for victims of human trafficking, these resources don’t seek to get you justice.
-Even if the trafficker responsible for your victimization is nowhere to be found, you can file a lawsuit against the businesses who facilitated.
+Even if the trafficker responsible for your victimization is nowhere to be found, you can file a lawsuit against the businesses that facilitated.
 They are equally responsible for your victimization.